 This happens to most of us that we used some command in the Terminal in the past and forgot about it, some ssh command or a grep with a regex, or a curl command that you want to reuse but do not recall it, in such case you can use a very powerful command called as history,

 Whenever you are working on a shell (say a terminal on macOS, or any other CLI), it maintains a record of commands or operations that you had executed during the current session.
-Using the history command you can works with this list of maintained records and search and manipulate it.
+Using the history command you can work with this list of maintained records and search and manipulate it.

 When you fire a history command (with or without arguments) this list is printed out in the console/terminal.